clement2019/jenkins-pipeline-deploy-to-eks/README.md

-# jenkins-pipeline-deploy-to-eks
+# Jenkins-pipeline-deploy-to-eks
-# Project Name: End to end deployment of Applications to Kubernetes using a Jenkins CI/CD Pipeline
+## Project Name: End to end deployment of Applications to Kubernetes using a Jenkins CI/CD Pipeline
-# Steps for the project
+## Steps for the project

 ## 1. Create a Keypair that matches your keypair
 ## 2. Create a Jenkins Server with all the dependencies, libraries and packagies needed.